LumiGauss: Relightable Gaussian Splatting in the Wild: Method

 \resizebox{\linewidth}{!}{

 } }

-\paragraph{Shadowed model.} To effectively capture shadows in the model, we redefine the output color of a Gaussian as $\shadowedradiance_k$, a function of learnable radiance transfer function $\transferfun_k$ parametrized by spherical harmonics $\transferfunsh_k \in \mathbb{R}^{(n+1)^2}$, light $\lightsh_c$ and albedo $\albedo_k$.
-Using a learned radiance transfer function instead of fixing it to capture light from the hemisphere above the normal (as we do in \textit{unshadowed}) is what allows for creating shadows, as described in \cref{subsec:preliminaries}.
-Overall, following eq. \ref{eq:shadowed_sh}, the output shadowed color or \textit{radiance} reduces to:
+\paragraph{Shadowed model} To effectively capture shadows in the model, we redefine the output color of a Gaussian as $\shadowedradiance_k$, a function of learnable radiance transfer function $\transferfun_k$ parametrized by spherical harmonics $\transferfunsh_k \in \mathbb{R}^{(n+1)^2}$, light $\lightsh_c$ and albedo $\albedo_k$.
+Using a learned radiance transfer function (instead of fixing it to capture light from the hemisphere above the normal as we do in \textit{unshadowed}) allows for creating shadows, as described in \cref{subsec:preliminaries}.
+Overall, following \cref{eq:shadowed_sh}, the output shadowed color or \textit{radiance} reduces to:

-As we show later in the experiments, this extension significantly increases the fidelity of the output as shadows react to changing environment light more naturally.
+As we show later in the experiments, the addition of shadows leads to more accurate relighting.
 Additionally, it does not require learnable MLP to reconstruct shadows at the inference stage, differentiating it from NeRF-OSR~\cite{rudnev2022nerfosr} and making our approach applicable to rendering engines directly.